Protect Your Assets With Trademark Services for Small Businesses

-- Conducting trademark and copyright “rights to use” or clearance searches
+- Conducting trademark clearance searches.

 These probing questions can help us get a fresh perspective on the value of your business IP assets.
-You may be leaving money on the table — so let’s find out where that’s happening and use the Atlanta Entrepreneur’s Program to help close the gap.

-Watch for blatant theft of your property and have the paperwork to back-up any claims.
-Effective IP protection strategy is all about anticipating where you may be vulnerable, filing timely registrations and getting the process started before anyone else commercially uses your idea — or an idea so similar that it sparks a conflict.
+Watch for blatant theft of your property and have the paperwork to back up any claims.
+Effective IP protection strategy is all about anticipating where you may be vulnerable, filing timely registrations, and getting the process started before anyone else commercially uses your idea — or an idea so similar that it sparks a conflict.

-There may not be any “new” ideas under the sun but, for business owners, even incremental shifts in business processes, innovative operations changes or new sales methods can be the keys to consistent and passive profits.
-Allow me to help you protect these profits by ensuring that you file the right paperwork at the right time.
+There may not be any “new” ideas under the sun but, for business owners, even incremental shifts in business processes, innovative operations changes, or new sales methods can be the keys to consistent and passive profits.
+Allow me to help you protect these profits by ensuring that you file the proper paperwork at the right time.
 This way, we’ll have the appropriate paperwork on hand to protect your business against any competing claims.

 - Transfer of ownership